ronaldoussoren/pyobjc/docs/apinotes/CallKit.rst

 .. note::

-   This framework is only available on macOS 11 and later.
+   This framework is only available on macOS 11 and later, although large portions were made unavailable in the macOS 12.1 SDK.